exercism/research_experiment_1/exercises/elm-2-b/README.md

 ## Introduction

-This is Part 2 of our research into how people write Elm differently.
+This is Part 2 of our research into differences in the ways in which people write Elm.
 This exercise should take 10-15 minutes for a programmer who is proficient in Elm.
 There is no right or wrong way to approach it - just do what feels the most natural to you.
 Feel free to use books, Google or Stack Overflow,